t-mullen/hyperhost/README.md

 # HyperHost
-##A P2P-power Node server in Your Browser
+##A WebRTC-powered Node server in Your Browser

 HyperHost makes hosting completely free by running a virtual Node server in your browser.
 Connections are made with Peer-to-Peer WebRTC.